MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/native-objects-in-javascript-extensions.md

 All of the items listed above are clickable DML and can be recursed further down to view the debugger object structure.

-## <span id="Extending"></span><span id="extending"></span><span id="EXTENDING"></span>Extending the Debugger via the Data Model
+## Extending the Debugger via the Data Model

 The debugger data model allows for the creation of an interface to information about applications and drivers in Windows that has the following attributes.

 - Is discoverable and organized- a logically structured name space can be queried using the dx command.
 - Can be queried using LINQ- This allows for extraction and sorting of data using a standard query language.
 - Can be logically and consistently extended - Extensible using techniques described in this topic with debugger scripting providers such as Natvis and JavaScript.

-## <span id="Extending-Debugger-Object"></span><span id="extending-debugger-object"></span><span id="EXTENDING-DEBUGGER-OBJECT"></span>Extending a Debugger Object in JavaScript
+## Extending a Debugger Object in JavaScript

 In addition to being able to create a visualizer in JavaScript, script extensions can also modify the core concepts of the debugger - sessions, processes, threads, stacks, stack frames, local variables - and even publish themselves as extension points that other extensions can consume.